Digital-Identity-Labs/smee_view/README.md

 ### Views

-Views modules take metadata, or information extracted from metadata, and return a specific type of record from it, known as an aspect.
+View modules take metadata, or information extracted from metadata, and return a specific type of record from it, known as an aspect.
 They also allow further filtering and processing of lists of aspects.